Cirrhochrista xanthographis

 Cirrhochrista xanthographis is a moth in the family Crambidae.
 It is found in Papua New Guinea, on the D'Entrecasteaux Islands (Fergusson Island).

 The wingspan is about 28 mm.
-The forewings are pure white with yellow costal fascia, a yellow antemedial line defined by dark scales, a yellow disspot defined by brown lines and a waved postmedial band and crenulate terminal line.
+The forewings are pure white with yellow costal fascia, a yellow antemedial line defined by dark scales, a yellow discoidal spot defined by brown lines and a waved postmedial band and crenulate terminal line.
 The hindwings have a waved yellow subterminal band irrorated with dark scales and a crenulate terminal line.